abdullah-kj/Devices-Price-Classification-System/README.md

+to start run:
+mysql (mysql -u root -p)
+java (mvn spring-boot:run)
+python (uvicorn app:app --reload)

-to start run mysql, java, python then start work with RESTful endpoints to handle the following operations ● POST /api/devices/: Retrieve a list of all devices
+then start work with RESTful endpoints to handle the following operations ● POST /api/devices/: Retrieve a list of all devices
 ● GET /api/devices/{id}: Retrieve details of a specific device by ID.
 ● POST /api/devices: Add a new device.